openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 will have the same group name.

 **InstallEnv**
-This new resource, part of the assisted intaller's new operator, represents an environment in which a group of hosts share settings related to networking, local services, etc. This resource is used to create a discovery image that should be used for booting hosts.
+This new resource, part of the assisted installer's new operator, represents an environment in which a group of hosts share settings related to networking, local services, etc. This resource is used to create a discovery image that should be used for booting hosts.
 In the REST API this corresponds to the